Immigration Frequently Asked Questions

 Can the University of Alberta contact IRCC to help expedite the process of my Study Permit application?

-The University of Alberta is unable to contact IRCC on behalf of individual students to expedite the processing of their application; however, we continue to actively advocate on behalf of all students who are affected by these delays to IRCC.
+The University of Alberta does not contact IRCC on behalf of individual students to expedite the processing of their applications; however, we continue to actively monitor and advocate on behalf of all students who are affected by processing delays.

 We also advise students whose study permit application has exceeded the posted processing time to submit an IRCC web form to inquire about the status of their application.